dolanor/angela/notes.md

 ---

 I used the recent improvement in Docker to use build mounts to allow build without copying and caching modules download + build cache.
 Thus reducing the build from 10s -> 3s

 ---

+add the client implementation in CLI, using the web API

+---